w3f/Grants-Program/applications/DeAINet.md

   - Inventors earn 5% users’ paid DEAI as patent fee aside from miners, since they are AI researchers or developers who invent and create new DeAPIs.

-  - DEAI Stakers share profit from miners by staking DEAI to miners for DPoS (Delegation PoS) consensus.
+  - DEAI Stakers share profit from miners by staking DEAI to miners to select high-quality miners to execute DeAPIs in a DPoS (Delegation PoS) consensus.

 ![image](https://user-images.githubusercontent.com/95557343/153165766-e5a4fd52-49e6-489a-a422-e9aa9ccd080e.png)